Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Results

-We recall that Figure~\ref{fig:scatterplot} presents pairwise plot of skew surge exceedances of stations.
+We recall that Figure~\ref{fig:scatterplot} presents pairwise plots of skew surge exceedances of stations.
 These plots illustrate the strong correlation between stations, although this linear dependence is notably weaker for the most extreme observations.